HerrNamenlos123/GenomeScript/README.md

     return this:TriggerVictory()    -- We call another function instead of the default, and return the return value instead end
 ```
 This function would replace the combat music with the victory music.

+You can add more hooks by modifying `hooks.cpp`.
+The goal is to eventually support all hooks someone would possibly want, so that any mod could at least in theory be written in Lua.
+Do not forget to call `::detour()` AND `::defineLuaTypes()` at the bottom of the file!!!